Integrase Inhibitors

 3. Protease acts in the host cytoplasm to cleave long viral polypeptide chains.
 The resulting shorter glycoproteins accumulated at the cell membrane.
 When requisite components are aggregated, the assembly buds and separates from the host.
 Once separated, protease acts again to cleave the enveloped glycoproteins into active viral components and the virus becomes infectious.

-Raltegravir and elvitegravir are not approved to be used as a monotherapy.
-Raltegravir and elvitegravir are approved to be used as part of combination antiretroviral therapy.
-There is no human equlvalent of integrase.
-Blocking integrase activity has resulted in few significant side effects.
+InSTIs are not approved to be used as a monotherapy.
+Raltegravir, elvitegravir and dolutegravir are approved to be used as part of combination antiretroviral therapy.
+There is no human equlvalent of integrase and blocking integrase activity has resulted in few significant side effects.